-If you have a news tip, a product you want us to review or want to post as a guest, the best way to contact us is to use the form below.
+If you have a news tip, a product you want us to review, or want to post as a guest, the best way to contact us is to use the form below.

 If you are submitting a blog post or a news tip, check the “Yes, I grant Photoxels permission to publish” checkbox to be considered for publication.
 We only accept posts and tips pertaining to photography and reserve the right to refuse a submitted post.

-GUIDELINES FOR GUEST BLOG
+REQUIREMENTS FOR GUEST BLOG